What business records should I keep?

 As well as maintaining any records you need to retain for other types of income, if you are in business as a self-employed sole trader or in a partnership (including property letting businesses) you need to keep some additional records for your business.
 You can keep your records on a computer but you should ensure that you can always access these records if, for example, you upgrade your computer or software.

-It is very important you keep your personal records separate from those for your business.
+It is very important you keep your personal records separate from those for your business as far as possible.
 This is so that if HM Revenue & Customs (HMRC) ask to see your business records, they are completely separate from details of your personal income and expenditure.

 Although the accounting records a business needs to keep will vary depending on the size and nature of the business, a general guide would be that a business should aim to keep the following records: